tyler-willowtree/feature-flag/README.md

 }
 ```

-On the client side, you will need to wrap the feature you want to toggle using the `FlaggedFeature` component and pass in the `name` of the flag you created above.
+#### On the client side
+You will need to wrap the feature you want to toggle using the `FlaggedFeature` component and pass in the `name` of the flag you created above.
 This component will check if the
 flag is enabled or not.
 If the flag exists and is enabled, the component will render the feature, if not, it will not render the feature, or render an alternate component if specified.